Redesigning collective campaigning

 Plan International UK use petitions to show global support to young activists campaigning across the world.
 Petitions are effective but Plan UK wanted to explore how they could innovate and create something better.

-This was a student-led project, divided into four phases, with a student from MA Service Experience Design and Innovation managing each phase.
+This was a student-led project, divided into four phases, with a Service Experience Design student managing each phase.
 Plan UK was closely involved in the project.
 Their staff fed back on each step, as well as participating in co-design workshops.

-In the DEVELOP phase, MA Service Experience Design and Innovation students developed the concepts further.
+In the Develop phase, students developed the concepts further.
 They used feedback from the workshops to create viable solutions to the brief.
 Students did further testing with the public.